autoamnesia/all-perk-streak/README.md

    - Update with new names and file names

 ## Credits 🙏
-Forked from [Pokejongen](https://github.com/Pokejongen) - all credit to them for the original work!
+Forked from [Pokejongen](https://github.com/Pokejongen) - all credit to them for the foundation work of this Tracker!